LaboratoireMecaniqueLille/crappy/docs/source/tutorials/getting_started.rst

 ===========================================
-Getting started : writing scripts in Crappy
+Getting started: writing scripts in Crappy
 ===========================================

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

 .. role:: py(code)
   :language: python
   :class: highlight

-In the following tutorials, you're going to **learn the very basics of** **writing scripts** for running test protocols with Crappy.
-Only a beginner's level in Python is required, don't worry !
+These tutorials introduce the basic structure of a Crappy test script.
+They require introductory Python knowledge.

 0. General concepts
 -------------------

-.. sectionauthor:: Antoine Weisrock <antoine.weisrock@gmail.com>

 This first section of the tutorials introduces the very basic concepts of Crappy.
 No code is involved for now, it only describes the general way data can